إِنَّا لِلّهِ وَإِنَّـا إِلَيْهِ رَاجِعونَ

 BOHEMIAN Cost of the grave and concrete liner is, $1,000.

-BOHEMIAN Infants buried at Bohemian: $250 (half grave for infant up 2 years of age) (Saturdays and Sundays) full price as an adult for Infants.
+BOHEMIAN Infants buried at Bohemian: $250 (half grave for infant up to 2 years of age) (Saturdays and Sundays) full price as an adult for Infants.

 Opening/closing the grave**

 a.
 ROSEHILL CEMETERY $1,225 Mon-Fri.
 Weekends, (Saturday $1,275) (Sunday $1,625) (infant $350 premature or within 2 month) (child under 5 years $500)

 b.
 BOHEMIAN CEMETERY $1,120 Mon-Fri.
 Weekends, ($1,470 Saturday) (Sunday $2,100) (children burials under 2 years is free for half grave) (2 years or older must purchase full grave and is subjected to same charges as adults ).